mcandre/unmake/WARNINGS.md

 Hyphen-minus (`-`) continues makefile execution past soft failure exit codes of an individual command.
 This is useful for implementing cleanup tasks and other idempotent tasks.

 The `.IGNORE` special target also continues makefile execution past soft failures.
-If the special rule `.IGNORE:` is declared with no prerequisites, then exit codes of alll make commands globally are ignored.
 If the special rule `.SILENT:` is declared with prerequisite targets, then exit codes for commands for those specific targets are ignored.
 However, declaring `.IGNORE:` with no prerequisites is likely to cause subtle build problems.

 Using both `-` and `.IGNORE` simultaneously is unnecessary.

+If the special rule `.IGNORE:` is declared with no prerequisites, then exit codes of all make commands globally are ignored.
+Due to more severe issues with `.IGNORE:` declared with no prerequisites, detailed in the `GLOBAL_IGNORE` policy, the `REDUNDANT_IGNORE_MINUS` policy does not provide an automatic check for redundant `-` with a global `.IGNORE:` declaration.

 ### Fail